Last updated: 3rd March 2021

 - Note: some things might be slower due to the ongoing situation with COVID-19, but a lot needs to happen between exchange and completion

 - Take care to micromanage your property purchase

 - Ensure you know where everyone is at and what needs to happen

 - Work closely with your solicitor and estate agent

-Will there be a stamp duty holiday extension?
+There WILL be a stamp duty holiday extension

 To help inject some life into the housing market, a stamp duty holiday extension (SDLT) was announced in July.
 This provided a temporary holiday of SDLT on the first £500,000 of all homes sold in England and Northern Ireland.

 Rightmove has reported a 0.9% drop in the average house price as of January 2021.
-Could this be a sign of things to come if the holiday isn’t extended?
+Could this extension help breathe life back into the market?

 The other side

 Not everyone agrees, including buying agent and property expert Henry Pryor.
 According to Pryor, the housing market ‘had a pulse and didn’t need a life support machine’.
 He calls the holiday unnecessary and said it removed the advantage for first time buyers and stamp duty.